White Film on Top of Water in the Fish Tank? Here’s How to Fix

 Today, we’re going to learn everything about this strange looking white film on top of your tank’s water, what causes it and how to easily get rid of it.

-Fortunately, this isn’t as scary as it might sound and thins film could actually become food for some of the livestock in your aquarium, especially snails who will love to feast on it.
+Fortunately, this isn’t as scary as it might sound and this film could actually become food for some of the livestock in your aquarium, especially snails who will love to feast on it!

 However, it’s definitely not pleasant to the eye and it’s probably best to get rid of it – just as it is the case of those annoying white spots on your aquarium’s glass.